 Generally I’m not the kind of person to recommend buying someone a knife as a gift, but this Swiss Army knife has so many tools onboard it can literally cope with all situations from opening a bottle of wine to plucking your eyebrows.
 Just make sure your traveler isn’t just taking carry-on!
 Buy it from: Amazon

 Not all traveler will spend the cash on travel insurance but it is one of the most vital items they should be carrying.
 From medical emergencies to valuables, make sure your traveler is covered for their trip.
 There are many travel insurance brands out there.
 World Nomads is designed by travelers for travelers and is trusted by Lonely Planet and Rough Guides.
 (However, if you’re from the UK, you can probably get a cheaper deal elsewhere.)
-Buy it from: World Nomads

 Related article: Travel Insurance: Don’t Get Screwed by the Small Print